goodperson13/Foundling/README.md

-Important: Go to https://goodperson13.github.io/Foundling/prototype/ to play the game.
+If you want to play the game go to https://goodperson13.github.io/Foundling/prototype/